CTRoundTable/Encrypted.Cash/code_of_conduct.md

 obligated to maintain confidentiality with regard to the reporter of an incident.

-You may send reports to [our Conduct email](mailto:bad@encrypted.cash).
+You may send reports to (mailto:bad@encrypted.cash).

-If you wish to contact specific maintainers directly, the following have made themselves available for conduct issues:

-- Moneytrigz

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],